marinac-dev/elixir-slidev/elixir-badin/slides.md

 - If you NEED communication or messaging
 - If you DON'T NEED high number crunching and high FLOPS game
-- Scaling and efficient is easy and efficient, I mean efficient efficient
+- Scaling and maintaining is easy and efficient, I mean efficient efficient
 - Elixir is Great for Everything that Runs on Top of a Socket
 - If you want to deploy and go to a vacation just choose Elixir (not node.js 🤦‍♂️)
+- Jose Valim 💖

 </v-clicks>